codingforentrepreneurs/Guides/all/common_url_regex.md

 Common Regular Expressions for Django URLs
 ======

-A list of comman regular expressions for use in django url's regex.
+A list of common regular expressions for use in django url's regex.

 Example Django URLs patterns: